 I hope you enjoyed this guide to Kubu Island!

 Kubu Island was one of the last stops in Botswana on our two-month road trip which you can find out more about by reading the travel adventure book I wrote, No Footprints in the Night: On Safari in Botswana*.
-The cover photo was taken at Kubu!
+We took the cover photo at Kubu!

 Kubu means ‘large rock’ in Kalanga and ‘hippo’ in Tswana.
 Probably the island is named after the former because I’m not sure if there were ever hippos here.